apehex/web3-evasion-techniques/report/web3-evasion-techniques.md

 ##### Transaction Origin

-Just like the the contract's creator, every address the contract interacts with can be indexed.
-This way, one suspicious occurrence can be correlated with others to increase the accuracy.
+The records on the blockchain show every address that interacted with a given contract.
+Just like the contract's creator, these addresses can be saved and used to correlate different events on the blockchain.

-Again, the attackers can answer with lateral movement.
+Again, the attackers can answer with lateral movement: new EOAs, new contract instances.

 ##### Transaction Recipient

-Here the `to`{.Solidity} field can only be the contract under inspection.
+Here the `to` field can only be the contract under inspection.
 However it can call other addresses as part of its processing, as seen below.